midwayjs/cookies/README.md

 # Midway Cookies

-Extends [pillarjs/cookies](https://github.com/pillarjs/cookies) to adapt koa and egg with some additional features.
+Extends [pillarjs/cookies](https://github.com/pillarjs/cookies) and Egg Cookies to adapt koa and serverless with some additional features.

+More encryption than the original version, using a more secure aes-256-gcm algorithm.

 ## Encrypt